We use affiliate links. They let us sustain ourselves at no cost to you.

 pip install Scrapy

 Selenium.
 To use Selenium for web scraping, you’ll need to add a browser WebDriver like ChromeDriver and Selenium bindings (Selenium IDE, Selenium Grid).
 The installation process with Selenium is a bit more complicated compared to Scrapy.
 Refer to the official website for further instructions.
+If you want to jump straight to web scraping with Selenium, we prepared a step-by-step tutorial on how to build a Selenium web scraper.

 A step-by-step guide to web scraping with Selenium.